Electronics notes/Ground

 classically a conductive pole hammered into the literal earth

-For a wider view, you want to know about the distinctions between the above and some further related concepts (most of which have no symbols):
+For a wider view, you want to know about the existance, and distinctions, between the above, plus further related concepts (most of which have no symbols):

 • common current return path